ripla/VMathQuill/README.md

 # VMathQuill

 VMathQuill is a [Vaadin](http://www.vaadin.com) integration of the [MathQuill](https://github.com/laughinghan/mathquill) javascript library.
 It offers familiar Vaadin concepts such as Labels and TextFields as MathQuill enabled variants.
 This integration also uses [CodeCogs](http://www.codecogs.com/latex/htmlequations.php) to render math in some parts.
+The demo can be found [here](http://risto.virtuallypreinstalled.com/mathquill/).

+Currently VMathQuill includes the following components.

 ## MathLabel

-Statically displays MathQuill rendered math
+Statically displays MathQuill rendered math.

 ## MathTextField